 Limitations of the study

-What do we lose by reallocating resources for phenotyping?
+Reducing the number of phenotype records

 In our simulation we did not account for the lactation curve of milk yield.
 In practice, test day records are used to compute the 305-day milk yield according to standard lactation curves using various regression methods (reviewed in ICAR Guidelines: Computing of Accumulated Lactation Yield, 2020).
 Previous studies explored, how removing test day records affects the accuracy of predicting the lactation yield.
 Pool and Meuwissen, 1999, showed that the correlation of predicting 305-day yield based on weekly or 5-, 8- or 10-weekly records can respectively be as high as 0.99, 0.98, 0.97 or 0.96.
 Berry et al., 2005, similarly showed that the mean error of 305-day yield estimated from five test day records was 6.8kg with 0.99 correlation with 305-day yield estimated from 11 records.
 Kong et al., 2017, explored the accuracy of estimating 305-day milk yield from three vs. six test day records.
 They showed, that while in the first lactation using more records increases accuracy between 0.01 and 0.31, in the second and third lactation the increase is marginal or even negative, depending on the breed.
 On the other hand, Gartner et al., 2008, observed significant differences between 305-day milk yield predicted from 11 (ICAR A4 standard) or eight (ICAR A6 standard) test day records.
 Although they observed a correlation of 0.96 between the predictions, they showed that using eight records yields a high bias and underestimates the 305-day milk yield by 500-1000 kg.
 However, studies also showed that choice of the model affects the prediction outcome, hence the prediction could be optimized (Pool and Meuwissen, 1999; Lidauer et al., 2003).